 There was no evidence of a mutagenic potential of metformin in the following in vitro tests: Ames test (S. typhimurium), gene mutation test (mouse lymphoma cells), or chromosomal aberrations test (human lymphocytes).
 Results in the in vivo mouse micronucleus test were also negative.

-Fertility of male or female rats was not affected by metformin when administered at doses as high as 600 mg/kg/day, which is approximately three times the maximum recommended human daily dose based on body surface area comparisons.
+Fertility of male or female rats was unaffected by metformin when administered at doses as high as 600 mg/kg/day, which is approximately three times the maximum recommended human daily dose based on body surface area comparisons.

 The safety and effectiveness of metformin for the treatment of type 2 diabetes have been established in pediatric patients ages 10 to 16 years (studies have not been conducted in pediatric patients below the age of 10 years).
-Use of metformin in this age group is supported by evidence from adequate and well-controlled studies of metformin in adults with additional data from a controlled clinical study in pediatric patients ages 10 to 16 years with type 2 diabetes, which demonstrated a similar response in glycemic control to that seen in adults.
-(See CLINICAL PHARMACOLOGY: Pediatric Clinical Studies.)
-In this study, adverse effects were similar to those described in adults.
-(See ADVERSE REACTIONS: Pediatric Patients.)
-A maximum daily dose of 2000 mg is recommended.
-(See DOSAGE AND ADMINISTRATION: Recommended Dosing Schedule: Pediatrics.)
+Use of metformin in this age group is supported by evidence from adequate and well-controlled studies of metformin in adults with additional data from a controlled clinical study in pediatric patients ages 10 to 16 years with type 2 diabetes, which demonstrated a similar response in glycemic control to that seen in adults [see Clinical Studies].
+In this study, adverse effects were similar to those described in adults [see ADVERSE REACTIONS].
+A maximum daily dose of 2000 mg is recommended [see DOSAGE AND ADMINISTRATION].

 Additional Riomet Information